 Grounds-to-liquid ratio

-Ristretto in Italian means “reduced,” and it may be an excellent way to remember that this kind of espresso needs much less hot water to extract than a typical espresso and a long shot.
+Ristretto is Italian for "reduced," which is a handy way to remember it: this shot needs far less hot water to extract than a regular espresso or a long shot.

 Ristretto

-However, it is not necessary to change the water volume to obtain a ristretto or long shot.
-As I shall discuss in the next section, some baristas manipulate their pull time to produce a certain espresso type.
+You don't actually have to change the water volume to pull a ristretto or a long shot.
+As I'll explain in the next section, some baristas play with the pull time instead to get the shot they want.

 Pull time